holdfarm/Docs/index.md

  + USDT 30% APR

-  Now since CAKE has Highest APR, it's the best-returning Asset to invest in, Now controller will swap HOLD generated in (1.2) to CAKE.
-Now the controller has CAKE and it will Invest them in Autofarm which will start generating returns With time our asset grows
+  Now since CAKE has Highest __APR__, it's the best-returning Asset to invest in, Now controller will swap __HOLD__ generated in (1.2) to CAKE.
+Now the controller has __CAKE__ and it will Invest them in __Autofarm__ which will start generating returns With time our asset grows

 ## Example :

- + We invested 10000 CAKE and after 6 hours its 10040 CAKE these 40 CAKE interest that we generated will be used to buy back HOLD elevating price for all HOLDERS.This makes it a invite loop that keeps buying back HOLD TOKEN and elevating its value over time
+ + We invested 10000 CAKE and after 6 hours its 10040 CAKE these 40 CAKE interest that we generated will be used to buy back __HOLD__ elevating price for all __HOLDERS__.This makes it a invite loop that keeps buying back __HOLD__ TOKEN and elevating its value over time